abidhrx-cloud/Student-Math-Misunderstandings/README.md

+Student Math Misunderstandings Detection

+This project focuses on identifying the underlying misconception behind a student's incorrect answer in mathematics multiple-choice questions using machine learning techniques.

 Problem Statement

-Students often select incorrect answers due to conceptual misunderstandings.
+Students often select incorrect answers due to specific conceptual misunderstandings rather than random guessing.

+The objective of this project is to:

-This project predicts the most likely misconception behind a student's wrong answer.
+Identify the most probable misconception

+Predict the top 3 possible misconceptions

+Support automated and data-driven educational feedback systems

+This task is formulated as a multi-class classification problem evaluated using Mean Average Precision at 3 (MAP@3).

- Dataset
+Dataset Description

+The dataset contains:

 QuestionId

-Multiple Choice Answer
+MC_Answer (selected option)

+CorrectAnswer

 Student Response

-Correct Answer

 Misconception Label

- Approach
+The goal is to correctly predict the misconception label associated with each incorrect response.

+Methodology
-Exploratory Data Analysis (EDA)
+1. Exploratory Data Analysis

-Text preprocessing
+Analyzed distribution of misconception categories

+Examined question-wise answer trends

+Studied class imbalance across labels

-Feature engineering
+2. Feature Engineering

-Model training (XGBoost / Logistic Regression / etc.)
+Encoded categorical variables

+Generated structured features from answer patterns

+Designed ranking-based prediction outputs

+3. Model Development

+Trained a supervised multi-class classification system

+Generated top-3 ranked predictions per instance

-Evaluation using MAP@3
+4. Evaluation Metric

-📈 Results
+Mean Average Precision at 3 (MAP@3)

+Validation Performance:

 Validation MAP@3: 0.83

+Results

+The system achieved a validation MAP@3 score of 0.83, demonstrating strong ranking performance in predicting the most relevant misconceptions.